-What to Do If Your Puppy Is Being a Bully
+What To Do If Your Puppy Is Being A Bully

 In a perfect world, all puppies would be well-adjusted, social creatures who enjoy going on outings and who interact well with new humans as well as other animals.
 In reality, some puppies (like people!) simply have more dominant and aggressive personalities that result in an assortment of less-than-desirable behaviors and traits.
 Recognizing and correcting bullying behavior in puppies can minimize behavioral problems as a dog matures into an adult.